Ohren

 In addition to the above measures for acute and chronic conditions, an anthroposophic, homeopathic or naturopathic physician would want to address the often underlying digestive dysfunction which accompanies the child who tends to ear infections, looking for ways to strengthen the breakdown of food substances in the early portion of the digestive tract.
 This may enhance selectivity of absorption of nutriments, leading to a > feeling for foods, and healthier appetites.
 It will also enhance elimination and proper bowel functions.
 I have repeatedly found that attention to digestion is necessary in cases where the ear infections recur more than one or two times after using the above remedies.

-All natural drug therapy for conditions such as otitis need to be accompanied by careful observation on the parent's part and re-examination by the practitioner when needed.
 I find it useful with new parents to have telephone contact with them at least daily during a child's first few illnesses.
 This creates confidence that they will get the help they need, and keeps me reassured that the parents are clear about instructions and that the child continues to do well.
 It is essential to work with a qualified health care practitioner when your child is ill, especially those under two years of age with fever.
 The advice given here is not meant to be used without good observation, common sense and appropriate professional care.